-Local Authorities have to give 'reasonable preference' to certain types of applicant in accordance with the Housing Act 1996 (as amended by the Homelessness Act 2002 and the Homelessness Reduction Act 2017) However, each Local Authority can exercise discretion to decide the priority between applicants.
+Local Authorities have to give 'reasonable preference' to certain types of applicant in accordance with the Housing Act 1996 (as amended by the Homelessness Act 2002 and the Homelessness reduction Act 2017) However, each Local Authority can exercise discretion to decide the priority between applicants.

 Housing applicants are placed into the most appropriate band, which represents their housing need.
 The band indicates the 'reasonable preference' they are given.
-Their priority within the band in which they have been placed is determined by length of time in that band.
+Their priority within the band in which they have been placed is determined by length of time in that band and local connection criteria.